-The scenario method consists, for a given subject, to imagine a small number of well contrasted plausible scenarios.
+The scenario method consists, for a given subject, to imagine a small number of distinctive, plausible scenarios of the future.

-The scenario method thus makes it possible to explore the uncertainties of the environment, that is forces or developments that can lead to very different, sometimes opposite outcomes.
-It is these outcomes, combined together in a consistent manner, that build the distinct scenarios of the environment.
+The scenario method makes possible to explore different uncertainties of the future: drivers or developments that can lead to very different, sometimes opposite outcomes.
+It is these outcomes, combined together in a consistent manner, that build the different scenarios.

-The distinct scenarios (typically 3 to 5) represent as many futures in which to project the subject of inquiry (e.g., the future of cash, of architecture as business and field of activity, of a region's sustainable future, etc.).
+The different scenarios (typically 3 to 5) represent as many futures in which to project the business or subject of inquiry (e.g., the future of cash, of architecture as business and field of activity, of a region's sustainable future, etc.).

 What would it mean for our topic?
 What would success look like?